d-eisen/portfolio/content/worldwater.md

 ![Empathy Map Shawn](/EmpathyMaps_Page_2.jpg "Empathy Map Shawn")

-# Information Architechture: Card Sort and Site Map
+# Information Architecture: Card Sort and Site Map
 ## Card Sort
 Based upon insight from research, the personas, and the empathy maps, I wanted to learn what would be the most intuitive way to organize the site from the user's perspective.
 I engaged a card sort activity to help answer this question.
 An open card sort evaluates a website’s content strategy by asking participants in study to sort cards with tasks associated with the website into categories that make sense to the user.
 The results of the study including the categories, cards, and participant comments were analyzed and evaluated.
 <!-- ![Card Sort Report Cover](/MedWaterCardSortReportV1_Page_1.jpg "Card Sort Report Cover") -->